bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 a partial differential equation (PDE).
-Roughly, Monte Carlo simulation for differential equations involve simulating many different paths of the underlying process and using these paths to compute the associated statistics (e.g. mean, variance etc.).
+Roughly, Monte Carlo simulation for differential equations involve simulating many different paths of the underlying process and using these paths to compute the associated statistics (e.g., mean, variance etc.).
 Given enough paths (and associated time), you generally can get as accurate as you like.

 The other method is to numerically solve a PDE.
 An SDE can be recast to as a